-- (a) After an appointment has been approved by the President, the President shall send a letter offering an appointment to the candidate and containing the following information: - (i) salary and rank (must include the calculation details of rank and steps at rank) - (ii) department or administrative unit to which the candidate is to be appointed - (iii) a general outline of duties of the appointment (specific teaching assignments fall under the purview of the departments and cannot be included in an appointment letter) - (iv) type of appointment - (v) date of appointment - (vi) any other terms and conditions of employment pertaining to the appointment - (vii) a stapled copy of this Collective Agreement and a website link to an electronic copy of the Collective Agreement. - (b) Copies of the letter of appointment shall be sent to the President of the Union.
+- (a) After an appointment has been approved by the President and Vice-Chancellor, the President and Vice-Chancellor shall send a letter offering an appointment to the candidate and containing the following information: - (i) salary and rank (must include the calculation details of rank and steps at rank) - (ii) department or administrative unit to which the candidate is to be appointed - (iii) a general outline of duties of the appointment (specific instructing assignments fall under the purview of the departments and cannot be included in an appointment letter) - (iv) type of appointment - (v) date of appointment - (vi) any other terms and conditions of employment pertaining to the appointment (which may include, where provided, arrangements for the provision of office space, research space, and/or start-up funds). - (vii) a link to an electronic copy of the Collective Agreement.
+Upon request, a hard copy of the Collective Agreement will be made available for pick up at the University. - (b) Copies of the letter of appointment shall be sent to the Local President.